- See a full list of publications

 Neil Carter is interested in all aspects of environmental politics and policy, with a particular interest in climate policy and politics.
-The third edition of his book, The Politics of the Environment, was published in 2018 and he is an Associate Editor of Environmental Politics.
+The third edition of his book, The Politics of the Environment, was published in 2018.
 He has also written widely about British politics, particularly on political parties and elections.

 Neil was a Co-Investigator on an ESRC-funded project Divergence, Dismantling and Contestation, Environmental Governance post Brexit (led by Professor Charlotte Burns)